dell/omnia/docs/source/InstallationGuides/BuildingClusters/install_kubernetes.rst

 **Additional installations**

-You can install the following packages on top of the Kubernetes stack:
+Omnia installs the following packages on top of the Kubernetes stack:

 1.	*amdgpu-device-plugin (ROCm device plugin)*